Chapter 5. Beyond the Basics

 Tip

-You can also use an HDMI-to-DVI cable (Miscellaneous) and use your Bone with a DVI-D display.
+You can also use an HDMI-to-DVI cable (“Miscellaneous”) and use your Bone with a DVI-D display.

-The adaptor looks something like Figure 5-1.
+The adapter looks something like Figure 5-1.

-Get BeagleBone Cookbook now with O’Reilly online learning.
+Get BeagleBone Cookbook now with the O’Reilly learning platform.